 - Reuse / Redistribution

-Application of specialized skills and resources is the fundamental unit of exchange
+Application of specialised skills and resources through deeds, processes, and performances for the benefit of another entity is the fundamental unit of exchange.

 Service is the fundamental unit of exchange

-But there is still one problem in this definition – the phrase “unit of exchange“.
+But there is still one challenge with this evolved definition – the phrase “unit of exchange“.

 Service is the fundamental basis of exchange